Gambling Addiction and Problem Gambling

 Boredom or loneliness

-Find something you’re passionate about such as art, music, sports, or books then find others with the same interests
+Find something you’re passionate about such as art, music, sports, or books and then find others with the same interests

 To relax after a stressful day